-Habitat helps build, deploy, and manage your applications.
-To help understand Habitat, we explore how Habitat integrates, complements, or overlaps with other popular software.
+Chef Habitat helps build, deploy, and manage your applications.
+To help understand Chef Habitat, we explore how Chef Habitat integrates, complements, or overlaps with other popular software.

 Examples: Terraform and CloudFormation

-Provisioning tools allow you to automate the installation and configuration of the Habitat Supervisor, along with loading any applications and services you need to run.
-The Terraform Habitat Provisioner provides a Terraform native method of installing the Habitat Supervisor and managing Habitat services.
-The Habitat Operator provides a native method of auto-managing Habitat services on Kubernetes.
+Provisioning tools allow you to automate the installation and configuration of the Chef Habitat Supervisor, along with loading any applications and services you need to run.
+The Terraform Chef Habitat Provisioner provides a Terraform native method of installing the Chef Habitat Supervisor and managing Chef Habitat services.
 For any other provisioners, you can write your own script and include it in your automated provisioning.
-Visit the Using Habitat section of the docs to find more details about configuring the Habitat Supervisor and Habitat services.
+Visit the Using Chef Habitat section of the docs to find more details about configuring the Chef Habitat Supervisor and Chef Habitat services.

-If your situation requires it, Habitat makes it simple to switch from containerized to non-containerized workloads.
-This is because Habitat packages only have a requirement on the kernel version of your operating system.
-(Linux: kernel 2.6.32 or later, Windows: Windows Server 2008 R2 or later and Windows 7 or later).
+If your situation requires it, Chef Habitat makes it simple to switch from containerized to non-containerized workloads.
+This is because Chef Habitat packages only have a requirement on the kernel version of your operating system.
+(Linux: kernel 2.6.32 or later, Windows: Windows Server 2012 or later and Windows 8 64-bit or later).
 You can take the same .hart file you use to export to a Docker container and run it on a virtual machine or bare metal.
-By only requiring the kernel, Habitat gives you the ability to switch container formats or to switch to non-containerized workloads without significant rework.
+By only requiring the kernel, Chef Habitat gives you the ability to switch container formats or to switch to non-containerized workloads without significant rework.

 Kubernetes is a portable, extensible open-source platform for managing containerized workloads and services that has declarative configuration and automation.
 Applications are run within Docker containers, grouped into pods.
 Kubernetes provides the control plane and API layer to schedule those pods.

-Since Habitat and Kubernetes are both able to manage services, using the Habitat Operator with Kubernetes empowers users to use Habitat's runtime features by operating in a Kubernetes native way.
-Where Habitat and Kubernetes overlap, the Habitat Operator defers control to Kubernetes.
+Since Chef Habitat and Kubernetes are both able to manage services, using the Chef Habitat Operator with Kubernetes empowers users to use Chef Habitat's runtime features by operating in a Kubernetes native way.
+Where Chef Habitat and Kubernetes overlap, the Chef Habitat Operator defers control to Kubernetes.